ThePuzzlemaker/TritonLang/README.md

 # Triton

+# NOTE
+TritonLang is currently not being worked on.
+This is for various reasons, inclduing:
+- C++ is not only very complex but is just... uh... not good
+- I have no clue about making programming languages so I'd rather start making one in a language I'm more familiar with.
+- I'm already working on [Calypso](https://github.com/calypso-lang/calypso).
+I might eventually write a Lua backend for it.
+I'm not sure though.
+Thanks for your understanding.

 ## Overview

 Triton is a C++ styled language that compiles directly to Lua.
 It is currently being written for the Minecraft mod, OpenComputers as it contains a default computer architecture/language of Lua.